 Alternative worker arrangements

-- Out of the four major alternative to W2 employment (Independent Contractors, On-Call Workers, Temporary help agency workers and Workers by provided by contract firms)
+- There are four major alternatives to W2 employment.
+They are Independent Contractors, On-Call Workers, Temporary help agency workers, and Workers provided by contract firms.

-- Independent Contractors is the largest category with 10.6 million of them which is 6.9% of the workforce
+- Independent Contractors is the largest category.
+It has 10.6 million of them which is 6.9% of the workforce.

 BUREAU OF LABOR 2019 OUTLOOK

-The top occupations projected new jobs by numbers and median salary are:
+In conclusion, the top occupations projected new jobs by numbers and median salary in 2019 are listed below.

 |Software Developers / Applications||225,000 New Jobs||$101,790 Median Salary|